About NSPRA

 Become a Member

-To be eligible for the National School Communicator of the Year Award, candidates must first be selected by their chapter as its Communicator of the Year.
+To be eligible for the National School Communicator of the Year Award, candidates must first be selected by their chapter as its Communicator of the Year based on their chapter’s selection criteria.
 This chapter award may be branded by another name but should reflect the highest award a school communicator can receive.
 In addition, candidates should be a current member of their chapter, hold a professional membership in NSPRA and plan to continue working in the profession.

 This program is designed to recognize the outstanding leadership and contributions of active, front-line school communicators who work full-time in school districts or education service agencies.
 It is not designed to be a recognition of service at retirement.
 Current members of the NSPRA executive board are ineligible to receive this award.